Tiiiger/bert_score/README.md

 Automatic Evaluation Metric described in the paper [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675) (ICLR 2020).
 #### News:
-- To appear in version 0.3.3 (in master branch)
+- Updated to version 0.3.3
-  - Fixing the bug with empty strings [Issue #47](https://github.com/Tiiiger/bert_score/issues/47).
+  - Fixing the bug with empty strings [issue #47](https://github.com/Tiiiger/bert_score/issues/47).
   - Supporting 6 [ELECTRA](https://github.com/google-research/electra) models and 24 smaller [BERT](https://github.com/google-research/bert) models.
   - A new [Google sheet](https://docs.google.com/spreadsheets/d/1RKOVpselB98Nnh_EOC4A2BYn8_201tmPODpNWu4w7xI/edit?usp=sharing) for keeping the performance (i.e., pearson correlation with human judgment) of different models on WMT16 to-English.
+  - Including the script for tuning the best number of layers of an English pre-trained model on WMT16 to-English data (See the [details](tune_layers)).
 - Updated to version 0.3.2
   - **Bug fixed**: fixing the bug in v0.3.1 when having multiple reference sentences.
   - Supporting multiple reference sentences with our command line tool.